-QB Rodgers: 'time to go all grass' on NFL fields
+QB Rodgers: 'Time to go all grass' on NFL fields

-GREEN BAY, Wis. - Green Bay Packers quarterback Aaron Rodgers thinks it's time for the NFL to mandate that all games be played on natural grass surfaces, but he doesn't have high hopes that it will happen.
+GREEN BAY, Wis. -- Packers quarterback Aaron Rodgers thinks it's time for the NFL to mandate that all games be played on natural grass surfaces, but he doesn't have high hopes that it will happen.

 "No, honestly, I don't have a lot of confidence when it comes to the league making that decision without some sort of big vote and gripes from certain owners who don't want to spend the money," Rodgers said Tuesday.